MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-retail-footfall-detection.md

 ### Availability

 Since this solution is tiered, it's important to think about how to deal with networking or power failures.
-Depending on business needs, it might be appropriate to implement a mechanism to cache images locally, then forward to Azure Stack Hub when connectivity returns.
+Depending on business needs, you might want to implement a mechanism to cache images locally, then forward to Azure Stack Hub when connectivity returns.
 If the location is large enough, deploying a Data Box Edge with the Face API container to that location might be a better option.

 ### Manageability